Who We Are

 Masumi Hayashi-Smith

-Masumi Hayashi-Smith (they) is a biracial anti-racism educator and music teacher originally from Coast Salish land in Tacoma, WA.
+Masumi Hayashi-Smith (they/them) is a biracial anti-racism educator and music teacher originally from Coast Salish land in Tacoma, WA.
 In undergrad, Masumi concentrated in Africana studies, and then with a Fulbright fellowship, researched the political aspects of history education in post-war Sri Lanka.
 Masumi received a M.M. in Kodaly pedagogy from Holy Names University, and has also trained with SF Orff in their internship and certificate programs.
 Additionally, Masumi completed the certificate program in Waldorf Elementary Music at Sunbridge Institute.

 Specialties: